 A typical Prism application leverages most or all of the Prism capabilities and design patterns described earlier to be able to fully realize the benefits of the loose coupling and separation of concerns architectural design principles.
 However, for this example, the steps required to create a basic Prism application that consists of a single module that defines a single view are described.

 Prism Library References

 Most of your projects will need to reference the Prism Library assemblies.
-Prism provides signed binary versions of the Prism Library assemblies and a script that allows you to register them with Visual Studio so that you can use the Visual Studio Add References dialog box to add references to them.
-If you decide to not register the binaries, you will need to manually add references to the Prism Library binaries to your projects.
+Prism provides signed binaries through NuGet packages so that you can use the Visual Studio Manage NuGet Packages dialog box to add references to them.
 You can also include the Prism Library projects in your solution and then use project references to them.
 The latter has the advantage of being able to use features like Go To Definition to step down into the Prism types, as well as being able to build and sign the Prism Library assemblies with your own strong name or certificate as part of your build process.

 The application shell provides the basic layout for the application.
 This layout is defined using regions that modules can use to place views.
 Views, like shells, can use regions to define discoverable areas that content can be added to, as shown in the following illustration.
 Shells typically set the appearance for the entire application and contain the styles that are used throughout the application.